 - After lunch

-- Other times as deemed necessary by the adults
+- Other times as deemed necessary by the adult

 We have also purchased antibacterial products, such as alcohol based hand gel.
 These products will be used by adults and children throughout the day (adult supervision at all times).